Q&A with Min Kong

 It’s only at uni we can make as many mistakes as we like and explore all possibilities in design.
 With excellent facilities and support we have at FBE, seek as many advices, opinions and explore full creative potential to better educate yourself with your own unique potential and creativity which I believe is limitless!

-Q. Tell us about your experience in the UNSW Built Environment Career Ready Mentoring program as a mentor and why did you decide to take part in it?
+Q. Tell us about your experience in the UNSW School of Built Environment Career Ready Mentoring program as a mentor and why did you decide to take part in it?

 I thought I could share some tips with the students from my experience because I always found it very interesting when I was a student to hear from the working designers.
 It was only when I started sharing with my mentees that I actually realised I had much to share to prepare them for the industry.
 My mentees were very eager and enthusiastic about starting their career as designers, and it was a sweet reminder of the wonderful anticipation I experienced as the final year student.

-Q. What advice would you give to a high school student considering enrolling at UNSW Built Environment?
+Q. What advice would you give to a high school student considering enrolling at UNSW School of Built Environment?

-In my experience, UNSW Built Environment goes beyond tertiary education: the courses are designed to think and create and they are run by world-class designers and academics.
-The faculty stays equipped with state of art facilities and promotes networking and equality.
-If you are excited to become visionaries in the arena of the built environment and receive the full support required, UNSW Built Environment is the right place for you.
+In my experience, UNSW School of Built Environment goes beyond tertiary education: the courses are designed to think and create and they are run by world-class designers and academics.
+The school stays equipped with state of art facilities and promotes networking and equality.
+If you are excited to become visionaries in the arena of the built environment and receive the full support required, UNSW School of Built Environment is the right place for you.